The Historic Masonic Temple

 May 1903

-The Masonic Temple was severely damaged by fire; lost were the tower and domes.
+The Masonic Temple was severely damaged by fire, and the tower and domes were destroyed.
 The copper from the domes was melted down and formed into coins as memorabilia for the masons.
-You can see one of these coins on display at the temple.
+You can see one of these coins on display at the HMT.

 Nov 1905